opensumi/docs/docs/develop/basic-design/contribution-point.en.md

 }
 ```

-For more detailed configuration and usage, please refer to [Preference Module](../module-apis/preference)
+For more detailed preference and usage, please refer to [Preference Module](../module-apis/preference)

 ### Keybinding Register

-The contribution point of the shortcut registration is`KeybindingContribution`, through which we can register 'Keybinding', using the following method:
+The contribution point of the shortcut registration is`KeybindingContribution`, through which we can register  `Keybinding（快捷键）`, using the following method:

 ```ts
 import {